Shashwat986/aigp-jekyll/_posts/2023-08-02-mumbai-meetups-and-monthly-challenges.md

 ---
 ## Mumbai Meetups lead the way!

-30th July marked the half year anniverary of the Mumbai Monthly Go Meetups!!
+30th July marked the half year anniversary of the Mumbai Monthly Go Meetups!!

 Every meetup introduces Go to 10-20 new people every month with a few of them already on the verge of becoming SDKs!